chesshelper/lichesshelper/README.md

 ## About

 Extension for Lichess.org I made as a chess enjoyer to make this service even better.
-I love Lichess.org, but...
-There's always thing that you want to improve just because you use it a lot.
-So I've spent almost 4 weeks to make it perfect. <br> Most of the pieces, and boards were also created by me (thanks to some design knowledge that I kept).
-Let me know what you think about this.
-Because I want to make it as good as possible.
-Also don't forget to donate, or leave a comment if you enjoy it!
+I love Lichess, but there are always things that you want to improve just because you use something quite often. <br> Most of the pieces, and boards were also created by me, but some of them are from the web with GNU / CC0 License.
+Let me know what you think about this - any feedback is appreciated.

 ## Installation